metabase/metabase/docs/enterprise-customer-facing-guide/sandboxes.md

-## Sandboxing your data
+## Sandboxing data for your customers

-Data sandboxes are a way for you to automatically filter a table when a user views it, based on who that user is.
-This lets you do things like make sure customers only see data in an Orders or Campaigns table that match their customer ID.
+Setting up data sandboxes allows you to automatically filter data from specific tables when customers access view tables (or charts based on them).
+This lets you make sure that when they view, for example, an Orders table in your database, they'll only see *their* orders.
+This will work whether your customers are viewing Metabase embedded in your web app, or logging into Metabase directly.

-The way it works is that you pick a table that you want to sandbox for users in a certain group, then customize how exactly you want to filter that table for those users.
-For this to work in most cases you’ll first need to add attributes to your users so that Metabase will know how to filter things for them specifically.
+The way it works is that you pick a table that you want to sandbox for your customers, then customize how exactly you want to filter that table for them.
+For this to work in most cases you’ll first need to add attributes to your customers' accounts so that Metabase will know how to filter things for them specifically.

 ### Getting user attributes
-There are two ways to add attributes to your users:
+In order to identify different customers, they need to have distinct attributes attached to their accounts — something like `Customer_ID`.
+We'll then use these attributes as the basis for filtering the tables you choose.
+There are two ways to add these attributes to your users:

 1. Get them automatically by [connecting to your SSO](setting-up-sso.md).
 2. You can also add attributes manually to a user by going to the People section of the Admin Panel, and clicking on the “…” menu on the far right of a user’s name in the table you’ll see there.
 Click on Edit Details from that menu to add and edit a user’s attributes.